-My presentations, handouts, and reading packets continue to evolve but all strive to allow adult learners with little to no scientific background quickly and confidently master those ecological concepts that lie at the core of sustainability of Earth's natural resources and environmental services.
+My presentations, handouts, and reading packets continue to evolve but all strive to allow adult learners with little to no scientific background to quickly and confidently master those ecological concepts that lie at the core of sustainability of Earth's natural resources and environmental services.

 Second, I have maintained a research focus on tropical forest food webs, specifically natural enemy, herbivorous insect, and host plant interactions.
 My most recent research in this area has taken place in the tropical dry forests of northwestern Costa Rica and southwestern Nicaragua.
 Because many invasive plants CANNOT serve as host plant for any insect in the habitats these plants are invading, I have added control strategies of invasive plants to this insect-plant interactions area of expertise.